Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Bundle approach

+The sections codify the local triviality condition of an event bundle and one can see that it must be globally trivial.
+The idea is to turn the elements of each fiber, called events, as the marginalization of well-defined global events.

-We will work with general fibers, not only finite ones, and therefore the $\sigma$-algebra of each set of outcomes must be made explicit, making them measurable spaces.
-We then denote each fiber of a measurement $m\in X$ as $\textbf{O}^{m}=(O^{m},\Sigma^{m})$.
-The fibration will be
+We will first consider generic fibers, not only finite ones, thus a $\sigma$-algebra of each set of outcomes must be made explicit, making them measurable spaces.
+We will denote each fiber of a context $U$ as $\textbf{O}^{U}=(O^{U},\Sigma^{U})$.

-The local gluing independence of the fibration is justified globally by the independence between outcomes of different measurements.
-As one can access the outcomes just locally, we will work with the outcomes of a context $U\in\mathcal{C}$, thus denoting $\textbf{X}=(X,\mathcal{C})$, we have the fibration

-One can ignore the measurements and work with just the contexts from this point, once we can only access the contexts.
-The same argument holds for the outcomes and the elementes of the $\sigma$-algebra.
-We will keep the use of $\textbf{X}$ and $\textbf{O}^{m}$ to maintain explicitly the use of a simplicial complex and measurable spaces, respectively.
-The new total space $\mathcal{R}$ can be understood locally as a element $(U,\sigma_{U})$, with $U\in\mathcal{C}$ and $\sigma_{U}\in\Sigma^{U}$.
-Thus we can denote the projection function locally as